You are here

 FUNDING DECISIONS

-• Project proposals will be reviewed for eligibility and alignment to priority areas by the Priority Area Committees and/or representatives from the Office of Wellbeing Strategy; VPHR Health Wellbeing & Benefits; VPS Health Promotion & Education; and UBCO Student Wellness.
+• Project proposals will be reviewed for eligibility and alignment to priority areas by the Priority Area Committees and/or representatives from the Office of Wellbeing Strategy; VPHR Health Wellbeing & Benefits; VPS Health Promotion & Education; UBCO Student Wellness; UBCO Workplace Health and Wellbeing Human Resources and The Teaching and Wellbeing Community of Practice.

 • Decisions will be made approximately one month after applications close.